 Looking back, I have to say how thankful I am for my extended family who jumped in to help us, great medical care for my parents and given how things could have gone, my dad and mom both came through fine.

-I had started college with a scholarship which was fast running out.
+I had started trade school with a scholarship which was fast running out.
 My parents had offered to help, but now they were both laid up and just starting what had to be a long recovery.

 The address took me up into the hills of San Francisco’s Presidio Heights neighborhood.
 I was welcomed by a single elderly woman I’ll call, Mrs. Logan who invited me in for tea and a sit down get-to-know each other.
 She was dignified and charming and after tea and a good chat, she declared that I was hired and we arranged a schedule.